Reception and legacy of Muammar Gaddafi: Legacy

-After the Libyan government was toppled following Battle of Tripoli in the civil war, Gaddafi's system of governance was dismantled and replaced by the interim government of the NTC, which legalized trade unions and freedom of the press.
+After the Libyan government was toppled following Fall of Tripoli in the civil war, Gaddafi's system of governance was dismantled and replaced by the interim government of the NTC, which legalized trade unions and freedom of the press.
 In July 2012, elections were held to form a new General National Congress (GNC), which officially took over governance from the NTC in August.
-The GNC elected Mohammed Magariaf as president of the chamber, and Mustafa A. G. Abushagur as Prime Minister; when Abushagur failed to gain congressional approval, the GNC elected Ali Zeidan to the position.
+The GNC elected Mohammed Magariaf as president of the chamber, and Mustafa A. G. Abushagur as Prime minister; when Abushagur failed to gain congressional approval, the GNC elected Ali Zeidan to the position.

 In January 2013, the GNC officially renamed the Jamahiriyah as the "State of Libya".
 Gaddafi loyalists then founded a new political party, the Popular Front for the Liberation of Libya; two of its members, Subah Mussa and Ahmed Ali, promoted the new venture by hijacking the Afriqiyah Airways Flight 209 in December 2016.
 Led by Saif al-Islam Gaddafi, the Popular Front was allowed to participate in the future general election.